Relevant Products: Signature Manager Exchange Edition | Signature Manager Outlook Edition

 DataPlusIT: @Exclaimer New email signature webinar goes live in 10 minutes!
 Join in before we fill up!

-Navigate to the shared folder you placed your HTML file in earlier, in this example it’s the Signature Deployment Share, and select your HTML file.
-Click ‘Open’, then ‘OK’.
+- Navigate to the shared folder you placed your HTML file in earlier.
+In this example, it’s the Signature Deployment Share.
+Select your HTML file then click Open then click OK.

-Create as many HTML files for as many social media feeds you’d like to display in your signature, consult the appendix for guidance on how to correctly hyperlink social media features (e.g. hashtags and @mentions).
+- Create as many HTML files for as many social media feeds you’d like to display in your signature, consult the appendix for guidance on how to correctly hyperlink social media features (example: hashtags and @mentions).